Hofled/skaterxl-modding-documentation/README.md

 This repository holds the source for the SkaterXL Modding documentation github pages website.

-This website is hosted as a [github-pages](https://pages.github.com/) website, using [Jekyll](https://jekyllrb.com/) for rendering & currently styled with the [Jekyll slate](https://github.com/pages-themes/slate) theme.
+This website is hosted on [Netlify](https://www.netlify.com/) , using [Jekyll](https://jekyllrb.com/) for rendering & currently styled with the [Just The Docs](https://github.com/pmarsceill/just-the-docs) theme.

 ## Contributing